hal9ai/hal9/README.md

 hal9 start my_app
 ```

-### Python/JavaScript
+### Python

-We're working on streamlining the installation process for these, but if you're feeling adventurous and want to try
+We're working on streamlining the installation process, but if you're feeling adventurous and want to try
-building from source, check out the developer docs (TODO: link)
+building from source, check out the [developer docs](https://hal9.com/docs/building.html).

 ## Principles